zagonzalez/secondary-metabolite-pipeline/README.md

 2/15/23

 ## Description
 The following pipeline takes in bacterial genome contig files.
 The contig files are run through a set of Biosynthetic Gene Cluster mining tools (antiSMASH, DeepBGC, and BAGEL) that mine the diveristy of the clusters within each sample.

-A python script then outputs relevant information regarding BGC product classes for each sample in a clear and readable manner.
+The three tools generate three output folders for each sample (one folder per tool).
+Each tool generates a file of varying format containing information regarding BGC product classes.
+A python script was generated to read these files and create a single output file containing relevant information on the BGC product classes for each sample.

-The pipeline is set up on AWS via a docker container so that a large number of samples can be run in parallel.
+The pipeline is run on AWS via a docker container so that a large number of samples can be run in parallel.
 This also allows for the usage of spot instance to increase pipeline efficiency.

 ## Running thee pipeline
 The pipeline takes in one input file - this input file contains the paths to the contig files